Seven tried and true strategies to help you navigate an uncomfortable situation as you are building your coaching business from scratch.

 - Once it’s over, let it be over, don’t stew on it after the fact.

 - If you didn't listen to your gut the first time, do it now.
 Don't renew with that client, have the uncomfortable conversation.
 It's worth it.

 My goal is to help you, have your dream coaching practice.
 How’s it going?
 Is it everything you hoped it would be?
-If you’re looking for my clarity, confidence and focus, schedule a complimentary 20-minute private Clarity Session with me at https://bit.ly/2qVMn9j.
-I can’t wait to hear from you.
+If you’re feeling overwhelmed, stuck or discouraged. and you are thinking of working with a coach, schedule a Clarity Session with me at this link https://bit.ly/2qVMn9j.